twixson/nnadic/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nnadic (Neural Network for Asymptotic Dependence/Independence Classification) is to classify bivariate data sets as either asymptotically dependent or independent using a trained convolutional neural network.
-The tool *will be* set up to
+The goal of nnadic (**N**eural **N**etwork for **A**symptotic
+**D**ependence/**I**ndependence **C**lassification) is to classify
+bivariate data sets as either asymptotically dependent or independent using a trained convolutional neural network.
+The tool *will be* set up to automatically:
-automatically: \* transform the marginal distribution \* take the top 5% of the data (using the $l_\infty$-norm) \* resample or subsample as necessary to ensure the data is of the correct dimension \* output the predicted result from the neural network There *will be* many customization options which allow the user to take advantage of advanced functionality.
+- transform the marginal distribution
+- take the top 5% of the data (using the $l_\infty$-norm)
+- resample or subsample as necessary to ensure the data is of the correct dimension
+- output the predicted result from the neural network

+There *will be* many customization options which allow the user to take advantage of advanced functionality.

 ## Installation